The Hillsberg Report

 How to measure stuff

 The worst thing a business can do is not represent goals with metrics.
-KPIs & OKRs are two tools for this.
+KPIs and OKRs are two tools for this.

 Tech Byte - Train your own models

 I've been training custom models on a platform called Replicate.
 This tool is great for non-super-technical folks to get really cool applications and results.
-How I recommend attacking this is: 1) Identify what kind of output you're looking for (image, text, sound, video) 2) Seach Replicate for top used models 3) Search YouTube for training tutorials for that specific model.
+How I recommend attacking this is: 1) identify what kind of output you're looking for (image, text, sound, video), 2) search Replicate for top used models, 3) search YouTube for training tutorials for that specific model.

 As an example, check out this AI-generated image produced by a model called FLUX, which I trained on images of my face.